trevormcgrath/jQuery.linkIt/README.md

 0.2.0

 ##Usage
-Use the below example code to implment a link into an HTML element (in this case, it is a <span>).
+Use the below example code to implment a link into an HTML element (in this case, it is a span tag).

     $('span').linkIt({
     	href : 'http://thetargetwebsitehere.com',